nh-server/switch-guide/docs/extras/updating.md

 ### Preparing your SD card

 1. Insert your microSD card into your computer.
-2. Make a folder inside your `switch` folder called `system updates`.
-3. Download `TegraExplorer.bin` and place it somewhere on your PC (A good idea is to put it where you keep all your switch payloads like Hekate).
+2. Download `TegraExplorer.bin` and place it somewhere on your PC (A good idea is to put it where you keep all your switch payloads like Hekate).
-4. Update Atmosphere and Hekate by using the above guides.
+3. Update Atmosphere and Hekate by using the above guides.
-5. If you haven't already, update the sysMMC to the latest firmware.
+4. If you haven't already, update the sysMMC to the latest firmware.

 ### Dumping your sysMMC firmware